The Ultimate 10 Days in California Road Trip Itinerary

 - The Butcher’s Daughter

 Andaz West Hollywood – Boutique hotel located on the Sunset Strip.
 Offering a rooftop pool and stunning city views.
-Book your stay here!
+This hotel is very centrally located Book your stay here!

 California Road Trip Itinerary 10 Days: Santa Barbara Day Five

 Santa Barbara is another famous southern California city on the coast.
 It’s known for its beautiful beaches, scenic views, and Mediterranean-style architecture.
 The city has a rich history that dates back to the 18th century when it was established as a Spanish mission.
 Over the years, Santa Barbara has evolved into a thriving city with tons of things to do!

 Since it’s such a small town, I would recommend spending one night here.
 You can spend a full day sightseeing and knock the majority of the best things to do off your list.
 Furthermore, most of the below recommendations are very close to each other.

 Santa Barbara Mission

 The Santa Barbara Mission is one of the most historic and iconic landmarks in Santa Barbara.
 It was founded by the Spanish Franciscan friars in 1786 and is known for its beautiful architecture, cultural significance, and role in the history of California.

 The mission is located on a hill overlooking the city of Santa Barbara and is surrounded by lush gardens, historic buildings, and beautiful fountains.
 Visitors can take a self-guided tour of the mission, which includes a visit to the church, cemetery, museum, and various other buildings on the grounds.
 Finally, it’s open every day from 9 am to 4:30 pm.